nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is  `SudoHR` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a new employee**
+**Use case: UC1 - Adding a employee**

 **MSS**

-1. User requests to list employees
-2. SudoHR shows a list of employees
-3. User requests to delete a specific employee in the list
+1. User requests to add a new employee to SudoHR.
-4. SudoHR deletes the employee
+2. SudoHR adds the employee.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-SudoHR shows an error message.

-      Use case resumes at step 2.

-**Use case: UC1 - Create a department**

-**MSS:**
-1. User requests to create a department.
-2. SudoHR creates the department.

-    Use case ends.

-**Extensions**

 * 1a.
-The given argument is invalid.
+There is already an employee in SudoHR with the same eid, phone number or email as the new employee added.

     * 1a1.
 SudoHR shows an error message.

       Use case resumes at step 1.

+* 1b.
+The given command has invalid inputs

+   * 1b1.
+SudoHR shows an error message.

+     Use case resumes at step 1.

+* 1c.
+The given command has missing inputs.

+    * 1c1.
+SudoHR shows an error message.

+      Use case resumes at step 1.

-**Use case: UC2 - Add employee to department** **MSS:**
+**Use case: UC2 - Delete a employee**

+**MSS**

-1. User lists department
+1. User requests SudoHR to __list all employees(UC5)__.
-2. User requests to add employee to the department.
+2. User requests to delete a specific employee with a specific eid.
-3. SudoHR adds employee to the department.
+3. SudoHR deletes the employee.

-4. Use case ends.
+    Use case ends.

 **Extensions**

 * 1a.
-The given argument is invalid.
+The list is empty.

+  Use case ends.

+* 2a.
+There is no employee with the eid given as input.

-    * 1a1.
+    * 2a1.
 SudoHR shows an error message.

+      Use case resumes at step 2

+* 2b.
+The given command has invalid inputs

+   * 2b1.
+SudoHR shows an error message.

      Use case resumes at step 2.

+* 2c.
+The given command has missing inputs.

+    * 2c1.
+SudoHR shows an error message.

+      Use case resumes at step 2.

-**Use case: UC3 - List Employees in department**
+**Use case: UC3 - Edit a employee**

-**MSS:**
+**MSS**

-1. User requests to list the employees in a specified department.
+1. User requests SudoHR to __show the details of a employee with a specific eid(UC4)__
-2. SudoHr lists all the employees in the department.
+2. User requests to edit a specific employee with a specific eid
+3. SudoHR edits the employee.

     Use case ends.

 **Extensions**

+* 2a.
+    * 2a1.
+There is no employee with the eid given as input.

+      Use case resumes at step 2.

-* 1a.
-The given department is invalid.
+* 2b.
+The given command has invalid inputs

-    * 1a1.
+   * 2b1.
 SudoHR shows an error message.

+     Use case resumes at step 2.

+* 2c.
+The given command has missing inputs.

+    * 2c1.
+SudoHR shows an error message.

+      Use case resumes at step 2.

+* 2d.
+There is already an employee in SudoHR with the same eid, phone number or email as the edited id field.

+    * 2d1.
+SudoHR shows an error message.

+      Use case resumes at step 2.

+* 2e.
+There is already an employee in SudoHR with the same phone number as the edited phone number field.

+    * 2f1.
+SudoHR shows an error message.

+      Use case resumes at step 2.

+* 2f.
+There is already an employee in SudoHR with the same email as the edited email field.

+    * 2f1.
+SudoHR shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-**Use case: UC4 - List Employees in a department present on a given day.**
+**Use case: UC4 - list an employee with eid**
 **MSS:**
-1. User requests to list all employees in a given department who are present.
+1. User requests SudoHR to list the details of the employee with the specified eid
-2. SudoHR lists the employees.
+2. SudoHR shows the details of the employee with the specified eid

-   Use case ends.

-**Extensions**

 * 1a.
-The given department does not exist.
+The given command has invalid inputs

    * 1a1.
 SudoHR shows an error message.

      Use case resumes at step 1.

-**Extensions**

-* 1a.
-The given argument(s) is invalid.
+* 1b.
+The given command has missing inputs.

-    * 1a1.
+    * 1b1.
 SudoHR shows an error message.

+      Use case resumes at step 1.

+* 1c.
+    * 1c1.
+There is no employee with the eid given as input.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case: UC10 - Add employee's leave**
+**Use case: UC5 - Add employee's leave**
 **MSS:**
-1. User inputs command to add leave for a employee with a specific eid on a specific day.
+1. User requests SudoHR to add leave for a employee with a specific eid on a specific day.
 2. SudoHR informs user that employee's leave has been successfully added.

 Use case ends.